Search the website

 Short-term observership

-To enhance their training, participants in the Breast Cancer Training Pathway are invited to independently arrange a BRESO short-term observership at one of the European Breast Surgical Oncology Certification (BRESO)-approved breast units.
-Lasting 1 to 3 months, this self-organised observership can include access to operating theatres, outpatient consultations, MDT meetings, and research activities.
-Participants are advised to incorporate tailored learning experiences such as role plays and hands-on practice with phantoms.
+Participants in the ESSO Training Pathway in Breast Cancer Surgery are invited to independently arrange a BRESO short-term (1 month) observership at a BRESO-approved breast unit of their choice.
+Depending on the host unit, the observership may include access to operating theatres, outpatient clinics, MDT meetings, and research activities.
+Participants are encouraged to pursue tailored learning opportunities, such as role-play sessions and hands-on practice using phantoms.
 Direct clinical involvement is not anticipated.

 ESSO Certificate